krHasan/Money-Manager/README.md

 # Money Manager
 Money Manager is an application which can help you to keep record of your personal finance.
-Many of us don't maintain document of how much tk we get in a month and how much expense because that seems very painy to us.
-This application will help them to do so.
+Many of us don't maintain document of how much money we get in a month and how much expense because that seems very painy to us.
+This application will help us to keep a record of our every transaction.

 # Technologies
 Here I use Model–view–controller(MVC) architecture to build this application.
 Tecnologies I used are
+  - Java
-  - JavaFX Framework (A Java language framework)
+  - JavaFX Framework
-  - FXML (For creating view)
+  - FXML
-  - JavaScript (To show history)
+  - JavaScript
-  - JQuery (To show history)
+  - JQuery
-  - json-simple (To generate history data)
+  - json-simple
-  - Collection Frameworks (To save data from controller to database)
+  - Collection Frameworks

 # Workthrough
 Money Manager have three main focusing window